eric8607242/OSNASLib/doc/customize/training_strategy.md

 ## Training Strategy Interface
 For customizing training strategy, the interface class `[CUSTOMIZE CLASS]Sampler` in `[CUSTOMIZE NAME].py` should inherited the base class `BaseSampler`.
-You shoud implement `step()` method for setting the architecture to train the supernet..
+You shoud implement `step()` method for setting the architecture to train the supernet.

 ```python3